 Please be advised the High Commission can only perform the limited range of notarial services for Australian documents, or foreign documents intended for use in Australia.
 Please refer to the Smartraveller website at www.smartraveller.gov.au for updated information regarding notarial services.

 Please note that consular staff cannot provide advice on specific legal requirements, including what documents need to be signed or certified.
 Correct documents should be presented to officers and clear instructions should be given on your particular requirements.
-Please see the link below to the disclaimer.

 - What are Notarial Services?